All Blog Posts

 • How to safeguard users from hidden data tracking practices.

 On June 24, 2021, after considerable industry pushback and a debate about what would replace them, Google announced a two-year delay for the third-party cookie phase out to the end of 2024.
+While Google did begin phasing out third-party cookies in Chrome in early 2024, they also delayed the planned full deprecation once again.

 Google is not the first to make the shift away from third-party cookies.
 Mozilla’s Firefox, Brave Software’s Brave, and Apple’s Safari browsers have been blocking third-party cookies for years, while major publishers and media houses like the New York Times also are in the process of transitioning away from third-party advertising data entirely.